Skip to main content

 Well, remember, it’s just one more thing.

-You know, one of the most disarming and powerful closes is a doorknob close, a close you use at the end of a call or meeting when your hand is on the doorknob, turning it as you leave the moment.
-It’s powerful because the prospect believes that the moment has already finished with your closing, and this final close is the only thing between them and the meeting being over.
+You know, one of the most disarming and powerful closes is a door knob close (some sales veterans will also recognize this as the Columbo close).
+The door knob close is what you use at the end of a call or meeting when your hand is on the door handle, turning it as you leave the moment.
+It’s a powerful moment, because the prospect believes that the conversation has already finished with your meeting or call, and this final close is the only thing between them and the meeting being over.

-A well-positioned doorknob closed at the end of all your calls has an incredible result to them, and don’t be surprised if it carries you to the next stage of your sales cycle.
+A well-positioned door knob close at the end of all your calls or meetings can net you some incredible results – and don’t be surprised if it carries you to the next stage of your sales cycle.

 For more Hacks, check out our YouTube page.